Five ways to make QuickBooks work for your business

 There are dozens of training courses for an overall look at QuickBooks and even more “how to” videos on YouTube that will show you how to accomplish a task such as raising a sales invoice.

-All of the cloud accounting software services go out of their way to make it look easy to use but it’s accounting software, it contains things like VAT which you may not be an expert in.
+All of the cloud accounting software services go out of their way to make it look easy to use but remember – it’s accounting software.
+It contains things like VAT which you may not be an expert in.
 So take some time at the start to learn how to use it properly and build from there.

 Reporting is why we have always loved QuickBooks – both Desktop and Online.

-You need a little thought at the outset to make sure the accounts you are using to enter transactions are right for your business (be as granular as is helpful) and you can use account numbers to make the accounts appear in reports in the order you find helpful.
+You need a little thought at the outset to make sure the accounts you are using to enter transactions are right for your business (be as granular as is helpful).
+And use account numbers to make the accounts appear in reports in the order you find helpful.
 Finally you can group individual accounts under a “top account” to make use of collapsed and expanded versions of reports.

 Here’s a tutorial to get started!

-Having organised your chart of accounts you can the configure reports that are right for your business and save them as customised reports to use again and again.
+Having organised your chart of accounts you then configure reports that are right for your business and save them as customised reports to use again and again.

 And it gets better – you can schedule reports to be emailed automatically to colleagues who need the information to keep your business on track.